emad-elsaid/devtools/README.md

 * add single route to your script and code it in one route/template.
 * commit and push it then send me a pull request.

+### Tools Development tutorial

+You can find a step by step tutorial in [repository Wiki](https://github.com/blazeeboy/devtools/wiki)

 ### Tools Requests

 * suggestions to enhance and add more tools to this repository is most welcome, please open an issue with the tool proposal to this repository.